Eulalie Ann Bradshaw had always felt a little different.

 Then, Julie Anne would get it in her mind that she needed to go somewhere.
 This would be an urgent need, like picking up some ingredient for supper or getting the latest National Enquirer.

 Eulalie, being too young for school, had to go with her.
-So, they’d get to the door and Julie Anne would realise that she couldn’t find her car keys.
+So, they’d get to the door and Julie Anne would realize that she couldn’t find her car keys.